 No. You can get a divorce even if your spouse does not consent.
 But your spouse has the right to receive legal notice of the divorce case.
 Service can be accomplished by sheriff for in-state spouses or by publication if your spouse's location is out of state or unknown.
 If your spouse rather than just not consenting, is contesting the grounds of divorce, division of property, or child custody or support, we will not be able to assist you in a contested divorce, but will refer you to other counsel who do accept such work.

 No. These agreements go by many names, but are generally the same.
-They can be called "Property Settlement Agreement", "Marital Separation Agreement", "Separation Agreement", "Mutual Agreement to Separate", etc. Generally they should include language that the parties have agreed to live separate and apart, have agreed to issues of child custody, child support, spousal support ("alimony"), and division of all marital property and debts.
+They can be called "Property Settlement Agreement", "Marital Separation Agreement", "Separation Agreement", "Mutual Agreement to Separate", etc. Generally they should include language that the parties have agreed to live separate and apart, have agreed to issues of child custody, child support, spousal support ("alimony"), and division of all marital property, retirement funds and debts.
 Virginia law has some particular requirements of what should and should not be included in these agreements.
-Please contact our office to discuss more fully what you should and should not include in the agreement.

 A Property Settlement Agreement is a written contract between you and your spouse, and can be enforced in civil court like any written contract.
 "Incorporating" the agreement into the Final Decree of Divorce gives the contract additional enforcement mechanisms; all the provisions of the agreement become separate orders of court, and can be enforced through the court's contempt powers.